 - Development of significant social/psychological problems by the child.

-- Substantial neglect of the child by the custodial parent, such as leaving the child home alone, or neglecting the child so the child becomes injured.
+- Substantial neglect of the child by the primary caretaking parent, such as leaving the child home alone.

-Is failure to allow parenting time or the parent alienating a child from the other parent a basis for a change transfer of custody / an order allocating parental responsibilities?
+Is the failure to allow parenting time or the other parent alienating a child from a basis for a change transfer of custody an order allocating parental responsibilities?

 It may be.
 These are the sort of cases where it is essential to consult with your lawyer.